 The Bill of Rights reflects the Christian heritage of our nation.
 The idea of human dignity, that we are created in the image of God, forms the theological basis for human equality and our core principle of liberty (Genesis 1:27, Leviticus 25:10, Matthew 25:40, Mark 12:31).
 The fundamental basis of religious freedom in human nature secures our rights and limits government.
 There is a higher authority than civil authority, the laws of God (Acts 5:29).
 The Declaration of Independence recognizes God, the Creator, that there is a Supreme Judge - Divine Providence, from whom we receive certain inalienable rights, that of Life, Liberty, and the Pursuit of Happiness.
 The moral teachings of the Bible establish the common standards of right and wrong required in ourselves and in government to guide private and public life.
 The rights and responsibilities of citizenship are learned in the primary institutions of civil society - the family, church, and the community - to teach virtue, shape character, and form productive and upright individuals.

 Our founding fathers were also greatly influenced by the philosophers John Locke and Baron de Montesquieu.
 John Locke (1632–1704) of England wrote in his Two Treatises on Government of 1690: "God, as King David says (Psalm 115:16), has given the earth to the children of men, given it to mankind in common" (II, 5).
 Locke argued that people were born with certain natural rights to life, liberty, and property, and that governments are formed to protect the rights of the people.
 When governments fail to protect these rights, tyranny results, and the people have the right to rebel.
-The political philosopher Baron de Montesquieu (1689-1755) of France in his The Spirit of the Laws in 1748 proposed the best form of government would incorporate a separation of powers into executive, legislative, and judicial branches and would be based on the natural law.
-Both of their ideas were evident in all three of our Freedom Documents - the Declaration of Independence, the Constitution, and the Bill of Rights.
+The political philosopher Baron de Montesquieu (1689-1755) of France in The Spirit of the Laws in 1748 proposed the best form of government would incorporate a separation of powers into executive, legislative, and judicial branches and would be based on the natural law.
+Both of their ideas were evident in all three of our Founding Documents - the Declaration of Independence, the Constitution, and the Bill of Rights.